Photography in Public Places

 More at: www.eamonlane.com

-2 thoughts on “Photography in Public Places
+2 responses to “Photography in Public Places”

-1. That is very interesting.
+That is very interesting.
 I would not like that as a photographer.
 I wonder what the reason for doing this would be.
 Can you research laws like this to find out more?
 What would be the penalty of taking a photograph without the card?
 What about a tourist from another country?
 Who would enforce it?
 Police?
 Is it certain things in public?
 PowerPlants, Military Bases, Airports?
 I know when I used to live in England there were a lot of airplane spotters outside my base at RAF Mildenhall.
 They were there quite a few of them that would be quite upset if their rights were infringed upon like that.

 Michael